zmmarina/liferay-portal/modules/sdk/project-templates/project-templates-workspace/src/main/resources/archetype-resources/GETTING_STARTED.markdown

 the root workspace project.
 This will cause all of the BOM artifacts jars and their Java sources to be indexed by your IDE.
 Setting this property to true can slow down your IDE's project synchronization.

+$h2 platform.bndrun

+This file allows each module to be resolved against the target version of Liferay.
+Invoke the operation using the following command:
+`./gradlew resolve`

+SUCCESS: The successful result is a list of all the artifacts needed to run without any resolution errors.
+FAILURE: A failure will indicate missing a requirement.
+Correct the missing requirement and rerun the task.